sungjae-cho/compneuro-coursera/README.md

-# Computational Neuroscience Coursera
+# Computational Neuroscience, Coursera

-Records while taking the Computational Neuroscience course on Coursera
+This repository contains (1) my summary notes of lectures and (2) files for solving programming quizzes, which resulted from taking the Computational Neuroscience course via Coursera.

 ## Brief information